 If it's still dry, just add a some more of the pasta water, little by little, until the sauce is smooth and silky looking like in the picture above and below!

 - 2 shallots minced (or substitute ½ sweet onion, minced)

 - 3 cloves garlic minced

-- 1 tsp Calabrian chili or substitute for 1/2 tsp red pepper flakes
+- 1 teaspoon Calabrian chili or substitute for ½ teaspoon red pepper flakes

 - 1 cup grated parmesan divided